merge-api/merge-hris-go/docs/EmployeesApi.md

     xAccountToken := "xAccountToken_example" // string | Token identifying the end user.
     id := TODO // string |
-    includeRemoteData := true // bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) includeSensitiveFields := true // bool | Whether to include sensetive fields (such as social security numbers) in the response. (optional)
+    includeRemoteData := true // bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) includeSensitiveFields := true // bool | Whether to include sensitive fields (such as social security numbers) in the response. (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)